-Director[.]
-YAMAGUCHI Takahiro
+Director.
+YAMAGUCHI.
+Takahiro

-Ishigakijima Astronomical Observatory

-Observatory on a Tropical Island Where the Southern Cross and 21 Stars of the First Magnitude Twinkle

-The observatory is located on Ishigakijima at 24 degrees north latitude, on the southwest edge of Japan.
+▲Signing of Memorandum of Understanding between the National Astronomical Research Institute of Thailand and the NAOJ for cooperation in astronomy. ◀ Signing of Collaboration Agreement in astronomy field between Majmaah University.
+Saudi Arabia and the NAOJ.
+Ishigakijima Astronomical Observatory Observatory on a Tropical Island Where the Southern Cross and 21 Stars of the First Magnitude Twinkle The observatory is located on Ishigakijima at 24 degrees north latitude, on the southwest edge of Japan.
 The "Southern Island Star Festival" that started with the foundation of the VERA Ishigakijima Station has developed into an event in which 10,000 people participate.
 Meanwhile, the observatory was constructed for astronomy outreach and observational study of Solar System bodies in 2006.
 In 2013, the astronomy lecture room where we can enjoy the 4D2U (Four-Dimensional Digital Universe) theater was established as an annex to the observatory.
 Including the participants for the star parties held on weekends and holidays, 13,000 people visit there annually.
 Observations of transient objects such as gamma-ray burst afterglows, supernovae, and comets are powerfully performed.

 ▲The Ishigaki-iima Astronomical Observatory and the Milky Way.
 The 105-cm reflecting telescope is the largest in the Kyushu and Okinawa areas and is known by the name "MURIKABUSHI (star cluster, Pleiades) ".

-4D2U Dome Theater

-The Theater Takes Us to the Four-Dimensional Universe

-How big is our Universe?
+4D2U Dome Theater The Theater Takes Us to the Four-Dimensional Universe How big is our Universe?
 What kind of celestial bodies are in it?
-Mapping of the Universe reveals the Universe we live: Earth in the

-Solar System, stars nearby the Sun, Milky Way Galaxy with hundreds of billions of stars, nearby galaxies, and large-scale structure of the Universe.
+Mapping of the Universe reveals the Universe we live: Earth in the Solar System, stars nearby the Sun, Milky Way Galaxy with hundreds of billions of stars, nearby galaxies, and large-scale structure of the Universe.
 The 4D2U (Four-Dimensional Digital Universe) Dome Theater has the atlas of our observable Universe based on astronomical observations.
 Movie contents visualize numerical simulations of astronomical research and show us how the Universe evolved in its 13.8 billion-years history.
 At the theater, you will find a clue to answer fundamental questions such as: What are we?
 Where do we come from?

-▲4D2U Dome Theater with audience
+▲Public Viewing at the 4D2U Dome Theater.